OpenRobotLab/PointLLM/README.md

 We introduce <b>PointLLM, a multi-modal large language model capable of understanding colored point clouds of objects.</b> It perceives object types, geometric structures, and appearance without concerns for ambiguous depth, occlusion, or viewpoint dependency. <b>We collect a novel dataset comprising 660K simple and 70K complex point-text instruction pairs</b> to enable a two-stage training strategy.
 To rigorously evaluate our model's perceptual abilities and its generalization capabilities, <b>we establish two benchmarks: Generative 3D Object Classification and 3D Object Captioning, assessed through three different evaluation methods.</b>

 ## 🔥 News
+- [2023-12-29] We release the codes of our online Gradio demo.
 - [2023-12-26] We release the codes for model evaluation, including ChatGPT/GPT-4 evaluation and traditional metric evaluation.
 - [2023-12-08] We release the codes for training and PointLLM-v1.2.
 The online demo has also been upgraded to the v1.2 version.
 Please enjoy! &#x1F389;
 - [2023-12-01] We have released an updated version of our paper (v2), which includes additional baseline comparisons, enhanced human-evaluation metrics, improved model performance (PointLLM-v1.2), and other refinements.
 Please check the updated version [here](https://arxiv.org/abs/2308.16911).